icoz69/icoz69.github.io/index.md

 ---

 ## About Me
 I am a researcher scientist at Tencent, working with Dr. Gang Yu.
-I obtained Ph.D. degree at School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore, where I worked under the supervision of Prof. Guosheng Lin.
+I obtained my Ph.D. degree at the School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore, where I worked under the supervision of Prof. Guosheng Lin.
 I also work closely with Prof. Chunhua Shen and Prof. Rui Yao in research.

 **I currently have internship positions available with the goal of conducting cutting-edge research in artificial intelligence.
 If you are interested, please send me an email.**